TMU4142

 TMU4142 is a potent and selective serotonin 5-HT_{1A} receptor biased agonist.
 It is a preferential near-full agonist of the G_{oA} pathway with weak agonism of the G_{i3} pathway and little or no β-arrestin2 recruitment.

 Presynaptic serotonin 5-HT_{1A} autoreceptors predominantly signal via the G_{i3} pathway in the dorsal raphe nucleus (DRN) and are associated with feedback inhibition that may hamper therapeutic effects, whereas postsynaptic serotonin 5-HT_{1A} heteroreceptors couple mainly to G_{o} pathways in hippocampal and cortical areas and are thought to mediate antidepressant-like effects.
 As such, TMU4142 is a selective postsynaptic serotonin 5-HT_{1A} receptor agonist with the potential for greater antidepressant activity than other serotonin 5-HT_{1A} receptor agonists, such as 8-OH-DPAT, buspirone, gepirone, F-15599 (NLX-101), and vilazodone, among others.
 On the other hand, the G_{z} pathway is thought to be involved in anxiolytic-like effects.
 Analogously to TMU4142, pindolol is a moderate-efficacy partial agonist of the G_{o} pathways but a very weak partial agonist or antagonist of G_{i} pathways.

-The drug produces rapid antidepressant-like effects in rodents without modifying serotonin levels or neuronal firing rates in the DRN.
+TMU4142 produces rapid antidepressant-like effects in rodents without modifying serotonin levels or neuronal firing rates in the DRN.
 This is in contrast to other serotonin 5-HT_{1A} receptor agonists like buspirone and F-13714, which are strong presynaptic serotonin 5-HT_{1A} receptor agonists and reduce DRN serotonin levels and neuronal firing rates.
-It is also in contrast to serotonin reuptake inhibitors, which work by elevating serotonin levels.
+It is also in contrast to serotonin reuptake inhibitors like fluoxetine, which work by elevating serotonin levels, in turn activating both pre- and post-synaptic serotonin 5-HT_{1A} receptors, and which did not show rapid antidepressant-like effects in rodents.

 TMU4142 was first described in the scientific literature by Chunyu Wang and colleagues in 2025.
-It is a combined derivative or analogue of pindolol and azapirones with improved pharmacological properties such as selectivity, biased agonism, and activational efficacy.
+It is a combined derivative or analogue of pindolol and azapirones like buspirone with improved pharmacological properties such as selectivity, biased agonism, and activational efficacy.